 "We Want Our Lockets To Surprise And Delight"

-At the heart of the Memory Keeper Locket is the idea of keeping loved ones close to your heart and of treasuring precious memories.
+At the heart of the Memory Keeper Locket is the idea of keeping loved ones close and of treasuring precious memories.
 In a fast-paced culture, we don't always take time to cherish these moments.
 I also wanted the Memory Keeper Locket to be something that is passed on through the generations.
 Quality and craftsmanship are important to us.
 We were delighted when the Memory Keeper Locket was selected for the shops at Kensington Palace and the Tower of London ahead of the Royal Wedding.

 "Jewellery Connects Us With The Past In An Intimate Way"